rails/rails/guides/source/security.md

 So if you create a new user using mass-assignment, it may be too easy to become an administrator.

 Note that this vulnerability is not restricted to database columns.
 Any setter method, unless explicitly protected, is accessible via the `attributes=` method.
 In fact, this vulnerability is extended even further with the introduction of nested mass assignment (and nested object forms) in Rails 2.3.
-The +accepts_nested_attributes_for+ declaration provides us the ability to extend mass assignment to model associations (+has_many+, +has_one+, +has_and_belongs_to_many+).
+The `accepts_nested_attributes_for` declaration provides us the ability to extend mass assignment to model associations (`has_many`, `has_one`, `has_and_belongs_to_many`).
 For example:

 ```ruby
   class Person < ActiveRecord::Base